CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq.md

 ## Documentation

 We use the [InDrop platform from 1CellBio](https://1cell-bio.com/indrop/) to isolate and barcode single cells.
-This technology was initialy described in [this Cell paper]().
+This technology was initialy described in [this 2015 Cell paper](https://www.cell.com/cell/abstract/S0092-8674(15)00500-0).
 The steps on this page are derived from 1CellBio's [protocol for encapsulating single cells](https://1cell-bio.com/wp-content/uploads/2018/05/inDrop-Single-Cell-Encapsulation-and-Rever-se-Transcription-Protocol-Version-2.2-.pdf)

 ## What you'll need